 This course teaches students how to accurately estimate the cost of a given architectural project, based on the specifications requested.
 Topics include theoretical and hands-on lessons in estimating the costs of different construction models with different materials.

 Architectural technology graduates often find careers that specialize in a type of building or construction material.
 Their skills help translate architectural plans into accurately-drawn, scaled drawings of potential buildings and other structures.
-According to the U.S. Bureau of Labor Statistics (BLS), drafting - including architectural drafting - is a field that is expected to decline 3 percent, from 2014-2024 (www.bls.gov).
-The BLS reported that as of May 2015, architectural and civil drafters earned a median salary of $50,710.
+According to the U.S. Bureau of Labor Statistics (BLS), drafting - including architectural drafting - is a field that is expected to show little or no change, from 2018-2028 (www.bls.gov).
+The BLS reported that as of May 2018, architectural and civil drafters earned a median salary of $54,920.

 Continuing Education Information